lummasharp/lumma-modules/README.md

 ### Contributors
 - lummasharp
-> *- Want to contribute?
+> *Want to contribute?
 DM me [glacite.walker](https://discord.com/users/1513821803229876246) or issue a pull request!*

 ## Disclaimer

 This repository is not affiliated with, endorsed by, or maintained by the original V5 developers.

+---

 Use at your own risk.

----

-*"If a task can be automated, someone will automate it."*